dspinellis/rdbunit/README.md

 ## Test specification
 For every SQL query you want to test, create an *RDBUnit* file that specifies the query's input, execution, and expected result.
+The setup-query-results sequence can be specified multiple times within a test file.

 ### Simple example
 The following example illustrates this concept.

+#### Step 1: Create the unit test specification
+Create a file named `max_revenue.rdbu` with the following contents.

 ```
 BEGIN SETUP
 sales: